 Early Modern Ottoman Empire, Early Modern Armenian History, Muslim-Christian Relations

 Shapiro conducts research based on Ottoman Turkish, Persian, Arabic, Armenian, and Greek primary sources, and he has written articles in English, Turkish, and Armenian.
-In Jerusalem, he is working on a book project about Ottoman intellectual and cultural history.
-Shapiro has an article forthcoming in the Journal of Early Modern History entitled, “The Great Armenian Flight: Migration and Cultural Change in the Seventeenth-Century Ottoman Empire” (June 2019).
+His most recent publications include, “The Great Armenian Flight: Migration and Cultural Change in the Seventeenth-Century Ottoman Empire,” Journal of Early Modern History 23 (2019): 67-89.